How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 The side pockets on a backpack can hold not only water bottles but also snacks, fuel bottles, and other items you want to keep outside the main compartment.
 However, they can cause problems during winter hikes.
 Once frozen, the pockets may lose their elasticity and collect snow, which can be inconvenient.

 In addition, many backpacks feature internal hydration sleeves or pockets that are designed to accommodate water bladders with a tube exit hole for easy access.
-If you use a hydration system, these pockets are particularly useful, otherwise, they can be utilized to store items such as maps and small clothing items.
+If you use a hydration system, these pockets are particularly useful; otherwise, they can be used to store items such as maps and small clothing items.

 The hipbelt of the backpack serves as a convenient storage option for small items.
 It’s a practical place to keep essentials such as snacks, maps, cameras, sunglasses, and more, allowing for easy access throughout the day.